SSlinky/VBA-LanguageServer/README.md

 	<img src="images/vba-lsp-icon.png" alt="drawing" width="128"/>
 </p>

-# VBA Pro Extension for VScode
+# VBA Pro Extension for VS Code

 Provides Visual Basic for Applications (VBA) language support in Visual Studio Code using a Language Server Protocol (LSP) compliant backend.
 We all know that VBA is a dinosaur from the '90s, but it doesn't have to feel like one.